 See: The contractor, C S Lambie & Company, also constructed courthouses in New Mexico in Quaty County, Roosevelt County and Sierra County and in Texas in Childress County, Gregg County, Hutchinson County, Moore County and Ward County.

-County Courthouse – Amarillo
+Other County Courthouses – Amarillo

 N – Moore County